c-blake/bu/doc/edplot.md

 Boundaries (D)
 ==============
-One thing ordinarily just "clipped for convenience" in a classical EDF estimate is any chance of something below the sample min.
+One thing ordinarily just "clipped conveniently" in a classical EDF estimate is chances of being below the sample min or above the sample max.
 For true distributions which are discrete, it may be literally impossible to see such values.
-However, for true distributions of a continuous random variable no finite sample can ever see a true population minimum.
+However, for true distributions of a *continuous* random variable, no finite sample can *ever* see a true population minimum.
 Estimating such is the project of [`eve`](eve.md), and we simply use those estimates here.[^4]  They are used to decide how "wide" lines along P=0 & P=1 are.

 Usage
 =====